What Woodworking Router Do I Need? a clear types overview

 If you have been following my website and YouTube channel for a while, you will have noticed that I work with a Makita 3709.
 This router with a fixed base can only run at one fixed speed.
 In some cases, for example, when I work on birchwood, this can be disadvantageous.
 Due to the fixed high speed, the birchwood will burn faster.
 However, burn spots formed by router bits depend on other properties than just speed, you can read all about it in my article “Why Is My Router Bit Burning The Wood? (+ 3 Simple Fixes)“

-Properties are a good basis for making a comparison once you have decided which type of woodworking router you need.
+Properties are a good basis for making a comparison to find the best router for woodworking that suits your workshop.
 If you ask yourself: what woodworking router do I need, you should first look at the router classifications and base styles.
 That’s what you’ll discover below.

 These woodworking router types, which typically have 1 HP or less, are small in size but deliver impressive performance.
 Trimming, hinge cutouts, edge molding, slotting, small-scale dovetail cutouts, window cutouts, and decorative inlays are all possible with palm burs.
 1/4 cup “or 6 mm shank bits Because of the restriction of only using 1/4 “These cutters, which have a shank diameter of 6 mm, are not suitable for larger milling operations.